Des Moines Rock Island Depot: Decline and modern use

 By 1970, passenger service was a mere single train west (#7) to Council Bluffs and east (#10) to Chicago.
 Service ended on May 31, 1970; with the end of the Council Bluffs train.
+This was the last passenger train in Des Moines.

 In 1986 the Douglas Wells architectural firm designed the restoration of the building.
 The western part was used for the Business Record offices, and the freight part, the eastern section, was restored for restaurant use.

 The building remains intact today.
-However, the station-associated tracks, which in the past had been numerous, have been reduced to a single track further from the station.
+However, the station-associated tracks, which in the past had been numerous, have been reduced to a single track farther from the station.
 The nearest passenger train service is in Osceola, 40 miles to the south, where Amtrak's California Zephyr makes a daily westbound and eastbound stop.